syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 1. Turn off the Wifi via the "Network" System Preferences tab.
 2. If you have a graph template, open it and skip to step 14.
 If not, continue with step 3.
 3. Open Acq*Knowledge* 4.4.
 4. If the following pop-up appears, try hitting retry.
 If it returns, test all connections, make sure the wifi is off, and restart the computer.
-![No Hardware Popup][NoHardware]
+![No Hardware Popup][NoHardwarePopUp]
 5. Open a blank file (Acq*Knowledge* calls all its files "graphs"), by selecting "Create and/or Record a new experiment" and Create empty graph."
 ![AcqKnowledge Blank Graph Creation][BlankGraphCreation]
 You should now see a window that looks something like this.